Mimocro/SMNexusAutoDL/README.md

 # StateMachineNexusAutoDL
-This is a state machine version of [NexusAutoDL](https://github.com/jaylann/NexusAutoDL), designed for automating the process of downloading mods from [Nexusmods](https://www.nexusmods.com/), without being a premium member.
+This is a state machine version of [NexusAutoDL](https://github.com/jaylann/NexusAutoDL), designed for automating the process of downloading mods from [Nexusmods](https://www.nexusmods.com/), without being a premium member
-Literally the same functional, but a little more robust.
-It also auto closes broser tabs (at least, really tries to) so you dont need to manually close them, as well as have 9000GB+ of ram.
-However, it requires some specific setup for beter clicking accuracy.
+Literally the same functionality, but a little more robust.
+It also auto-closes browser tabs (at least, it really tries to) so you don't need to manually close them or have 9000GB+ of RAM.
+However, it requires some specific setup for better clicking accuracy

 # With this script
-You can start downloading 9999+ mods collection at night and simply go to sleep - it shall be done tomorrow.
-You need to check if it works first ofc, and, if you are not sure if this pice of code have some potential treat to your pc, read source code (sorry for zero readability).
+You can start downloading a 9999+ mods collection at night and simply go to sleep - it should be done by tomorrow.
+You need to check if it works first ofc, and, if you are not sure if this piece of code has some potential threat to your PC, read the source code (sorry for the zero readability)

-The main purpose of rewriting [NexusAutoDL](https://github.com/jaylann/NexusAutoDL) and not using similar projects on github/somewhere else is really low accuracy of existing projects.
-1 - most of them based on sift.
-Its overkill for finding buttons, they will be never rotated even in 2d, so they just leading to false positives.
-A lot of.
-2 - they just scanning for all known buttons every time.
+The main purpose of rewriting [NexusAutoDL](https://github.com/jaylann/NexusAutoDL) and not using similar projects on GitHub/somewhere else is the really low accuracy of existing projects.
+1 - Most of them are based on SIFT.
+It's overkill for finding buttons; they will never be rotated, even in 2D, so they just lead to false positives.
+A lot.
+2 - They just scan for all known buttons every time.
 It also leads to false positives.
-With state machine and much simplier and robust `cv2.matchTemplate` the main issues are gone.
-Also it will close browser tab keeping 2 open tabs in ram - not all 9999+ tabs.
-The next step is only to use full ai agent based solution, but if you can afford THAT, then just go buy nexus subscription.
-It really not worth any of it
+With a state machine and the much simpler and robust `cv2.matchTemplate`, these main issues are gone.
+Also, it will close browser tabs keeping 2 open tabs in RAM - not all 9999+ tabs.
+The next step would be to use a full AI agent-based solution, but if you can afford THAT, then just go buy a Nexus subscription.
+It's really not worth any of it

 # Prerequisites
-Windows 10+, should run on potato
-Miniconda/anaconda of any version if running from source file
+Windows 10+, should run on any potato Miniconda/anaconda of any version if running from source file

 # Setup
 First, open your vortex, make the window as small as possible, and move it at the top\bottom left\right corner as you like.
-Then, if you want to see terminal, move it under vortex window.
+Then, if you want to see a terminal, move it under the vortex window.
-And finnaly, open browser you going to use, and move it to the side of your desktop.
+And finally, open the browser you are going to use, and move it to the side of your desktop.
 It should look just like this

 ![potato](./screenshoot.png)

-Then, you can close browser.
-Script will open new broswer window, the purpose of openning it manually is for remembering browser position
+Then, you can close the browser.
+The script will open a new browser window, the purpose of opening it manually is for remembering the browser position

-The basic button templates assumes that you have classic vortex theme, and standart nexusmods dark theme (idk if they even have white theme).
-If you are using different vortex theme or browser extension in browser that change colors, set it as described or go to `assets` folder and replace existing image with your own screenshots.
+The basic button templates assume that you have a classic vortex theme, and a standard nexusmods dark theme (idk if they even have a white theme).
+If you are using a different vortex theme or a browser extension in a browser that changes colors, set it as described or go to the `assets` folder and replace the existing image with your own screenshots.
-Note, this script compares images RGB (actually brg but it doesnt matter at all) values and it will not convert them to grayscale.
-This is done due minimization of false positives.
-If something not working as expected, adjust parameters as described under Adjusting parameters.
+Note, this script compares image RGB (actually brg but it doesnt matter at all) values and it will not convert them to grayscale.
+This is done due to the minimization of false positives.
+If something is not working as expected, adjust parameters as described under Adjusting parameters.

 # Running the Script

 ## Using prebuild exe

-Just grab rar file from [releases](https://github.com/Mimocro/SMNexusAutoDL/releases) and unpack it (make sure that assets folder is next to exe)
+Just grab rar file from [releases](https://github.com/Mimocro/SMNexusAutoDL/releases) and unpack it (make sure that the assets folder is next to the exe)

 - With cmd
 `smnexusautodl.exe <arguments>`